-The options for television packages are both confusing and overwhelming, so we set out to find the absolute best television service for 2016.
+The options for television packages are both confusing and overwhelming, so we set out to find the absolute best television service.
 While we came up with a solid winner, we’re also aware that not everyone wants the same thing from his or her television experience, so we recommend that you check out our TV provider reviews and compare package and pricing information.

 We know everyone isn’t the same, so we surveyed current & past customers, asked our friends, and researched what people typically want to see in their TV service.
 Of course, they all had their budgets and favorite channels, but they had different opinions on DVRs and equipment, the features included in their services, etc. We came up with the best packages for the five most common types of viewer, then we went ahead and broke those down by pricing–averaged monthly over a 2-year period to account for contracts and promotional pricing.